NBICreator/NBICreator/README.md

 # NBICreator

 NBICreator is a NetInstall Image creation tool written in Objective-C.

+Currently it supports the following NetInstall Image types:
+* NetInstall
+* DeployStudio
+* Imagr

 # System Requirements